 Those ingenious creators of imaginary heroes of Song, T V, Movie, and Comic-Book fame have captured the essence of the “virtual-reality” their imaginative thinking have presented to them in their dreams.
 And their artistic talent has projected the exaggerated images of characters for whom they might have aspired to become in “Physical-Reality”!

 Super-Heroes have been depicted in Comic-Books for years.
-Superman and Marvel Comics have captured popular appeal as means of escaping the mundane portrayal of ordinary semi-impotent Lives.
+Superman and Marvel Comics have captured popular appeal as means of escaping the mundane portrayal of ordinary semi-impotent Lives of stagnant complacency.
 And modern technological advancement has enhanced the product of “special-effects” to a point of close-proximity to the virtual-reality of dreams.

 Songs, Comic Books and exaggerated depictions of Science Fiction Movies don’t appeal much to my taste unless they include a mental, metaphysical component that provides relevancy to the prospect of an underlying, unseen cause to every effect.